spyderbat/eval/guidebook/src/end_to_end/README.md

 kubectl get pods -n falco
 ```

-If it is not present, re-run the `install.sh` script and enable the Falco integration.
+If it is not present, re-run the `install.sh` script in the scripts directory and enable the Falco integration.

 ## Background